areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

     * Accessibility/usability split makes a good threshold for minimum viable product
 * Users are not monolithic--no substitute for user testing

-### Wrapping up
+### Requirements Wrapup

 * Document your requirements
 * Determine how accessibility requirements map to functional requirements
 * Make that documentation internally available to your team

-## Project Methodology and Management *FIXME: loaded terms*

 ## Facilitate inclusion of accessibility

 * Identify existing expertise and interest
-* Appoint a liaison to accessibility experts if necessary--QA often a good choice
+* Appoint a liaison to accessibility experts if necessary
+    * QA often a good choice
+    * Plan for a learning curve (e.g., screenreaders)
 * Watch out for bottlenecks on critical personnel
 * Determine external resources